Hui Xiong: Selected honors and distinctions

-Graduated Ph.D.
-Students
+Graduated Ph.D. students

-Dr. Xiong is also an outstanding mentor who has an extraordinary record of producing Ph.D. students who have gone on to become faculty in major academic institutions.
+Xiong is also a mentor who has a record of producing Ph.D. students who have gone on to become faculty in major academic institutions.
 In particular, 11 out of 17 his Ph.D. graduates have become tenure-track professors in major research universities, such as the University of Arizona, Stony Brook University, George Mason University, University of Central Florida, the City University of Hong Kong, ESCP - Paris, University of Kansas and the University of Tennessee, Knoxville.